 Formal recognition through a significant award (if available) by a relevant international or highly prestigious professional society of peers or the equivalent is one of the pieces of supporting evidence that the committee would consider.
-The recognition should be based on the Principal Research Scientist's outstanding contribution to, or development of, their discipline.
+The recognition should be based on the employee's outstanding contribution to, or development of, their discipline.